-Angela Merkel was sworn in as Chancellor on November 22, 2005 and elected for a fourth term in 2017.
-She is the first woman and the first East German to hold this office.
+Angela Merkel was sworn in as Chancellor on November 22, 2005 and elected for a fourth term in 2017, serving until 2021.
+She was the first woman and the first East German to hold this office.

 Angela Merkel was born in Hamburg in 1954.
 She studied physics at the University of Leipzig, earning a doctorate in 1978, and later worked as a chemist at the Central Institute for Physical Chemistry, Academy of Sciences from 1978 to 1990.
 Merkel entered politics after the 1989 fall of the Berlin Wall.